bullintheserver/linuxstudysessions/README.md

 kex --win --stop

 LINUX GENERAL
-    bBased on unix by bell labs
+    :Based on unix by bell labs

 Debian
-    Package: dpkg
+    :Package: dpkg
-    Considered more advanced than Ubuntu
+    :Considered more advanced than Ubuntu
-    More stable than Ubuntu
+    :More stable than Ubuntu

 Ubuntu
     Mission: easy to use desktop